mvangel/wikipedia/ruby/README.md

 ## Contents

 ```
+|-- example
 |-- lib
 |-- script
 `-- spec
     `-- fixtures
 ```

-lib
+- `example` Examples of custom library or script usage.
-  Application specific libraries.
+- `lib` Application specific libraries.
 Basically, any kind of custom code.

-script
-  Helper scripts for automation, generation, etc.
+- `script` Helper scripts for automation, generation, etc.

-spec
-  Unit and other tests along with fixtures.
+- `spec` Unit and other tests along with fixtures.

 ## Testing